-Given the current environment, most of us have staff who are working remotely or working from home.
+Given the current environment, most of us have staff who have become remote workers.
 Giving feedback to staff working remotely can sometimes feel like it’s going to be more difficult when you can’t have discussions in person.

 In-person you can look into their eyes, read their body language and gauge their reaction.
 Before the Covid-19 crisis, I’m sure we all felt like this to a certain extent, but now that home working has become more normal, we’ve learned to adapt.

 Here’s how remote working can be beneficial and how you can give equally effective feedback:

 Remote and home working offers great benefits such as improved productivity, greater work-life balance and tends to be more results focussed.
 There is less emphasis on office gossip, relationships and politics, and more focus on getting the job done, and achieving targets.